2.3. Complex Queries¶

 Complex queries often combine joins and subqueries, and they may also include

-operators within the WHERE
+multiple AND/OR operators within the WHERE clause.

 2.3.1.
 Review Joins¶

-Code along with the following examples using the storage
+Code along with the following examples using the storage database and

 tables you created earlier.